ahy3nz/ahy3nz.github.io/_posts/2019-10-15-openforcefield1.md

 smirnoff_simulation.step(1000)
 ```

 After it's finished, we can load the trajectory files into an `mdtraj.Trajectory` object, and visualize in a jupyter notebook with `nglview`.
-From this `mdtraj.Trajectory` object, you have pythonic-access to all the coordinates over time, and also access to various analysis libraries within `mdtraj`
+From this `mdtraj.Trajectory` object, you have pythonic-access to all the coordinates over time, and also access to various analysis libraries within `mdtraj`.

 The ethane is jumping around the boundaries of the periodic box, but you can see it wiggling.
+Unfortunately, markdown doesn't show NGL widgets, so I advise people to look at the notebook.
 Not super interesting, but simulations from open-source software are doable.
 If I had a more powerful computer, maybe I'd try a larger system, but I'll leave it to others to build off of my notebook (you can find this in my website's [git repo](https://github.com/ahy3nz/ahy3nz.github.io/tree/master/files/notebooks))